chimbuzi/knockbell/README.md

 # Hardware setup

 * Bodge the piezo pickup onto the back of the door somehow.
 Contact adhesive is a good option.
 Hook up between D34 and GND on the ESP32.
+* Maybe solder things up if you really care.
+2.54mm jumpers and some blue-tac also work if you're a lazy brute.
 * Profit?

 # Software setup